GL Communications Inc.

 Typical CPU usage

-The below table depicts the performance monitoring of SS7 in different scenarios for a PC configuration with pentium 4 processor, 2 Ghz clock speed and 256 Mb RAM.
+The below table depicts the performance monitoring of SS7 in different scenarios for a PC configuration with Pentium 4 processor, 2 GHz clock speed and 256 Mb RAM.

 Monitoring No of cards No of SS7 links CPU Load